10 Underrated Graphic Design Tools in 2026 That Deserve More Attention

 • Beginner‑friendly

 Why it’s underrated: It’s overshadowed by bigger vector tools despite being perfect for everyday tasks.
+Check it out if your in the market for a vector editing program.

 9. DaVinci Resolve Fusion — Motion Graphics Without Adobe